b. 2000

 Bachelor Photography,

-Making Waves - Gallery ACE, Amsterdam during Adnight Amsterdam
+Making Waves - Gallery ACE, Amsterdam during Adnight Amsterdam, NL, 2024

 Sicherheit neu denken